grabosky/Simple-Python-Scripts/README.md

 pingListOfDomains.py - Goes through a list of URLs from "domains-test" file and pings them to see if the domains are up

-frequencyAnalysisExample.py - Example of a String character frequency analysis as a statistical data analysis excercise
+frequencyAnalysisExample.py - Example of a String character frequency clustering analysis as a statistical data analysis excercise